Cold homes have a significant impact on people's health. One the best ways of keeping yourself well during winter is to stay warm.

 - you are disabled

 Flu is a highly infectious illness that can spread rapidly.
 If you are at risk of complications from flu, you may be eligible for a free flu jab.
-Find out if you can get the flu jab for free on the NHS by contacting the surgery.

 How to stay warm